 - Supply: As Bitcoin’s meteoric rise attests, scarcity can drive demand and prices.
 Increasing or infinite supply can have a dampening effect.

 Buying cryptocurrency is relatively easy.
 Here’s how to do it:

 1. Open an Account With a Cryptocurrency Exchange or Broker

 You’ll have to open a trading account, just like you would for stock trades.
-You can go through a cryptocurrency exchange like Coinbase, Binance.US or Gemini, which match buyers with sellers, or choose a broker like Robinhood or SoFi, which execute the trades for you.
+You can go through a cryptocurrency exchange, such as Coinbase, Binance.US or Gemini, that matches buyers with sellers.
+Alternatively, you can choose a broker like Robinhood or SoFi, which execute the trades for you.
 Exchanges typically have low fees, but they feature complicated interfaces.
 Brokers feature much simpler interfaces but might charge higher fees and offer a limited selection of coins.

 2. Fund Your Account